kitspace/awesome-electronics/README.md

 - [Eagle](https://cadsoft.io/) - One of the most popular EDA packages due to it's (board size restricted) free version.
 - [Design Spark PCB](http://www.rs-online.com/designspark/electronics/eng/page/designspark-pcb-home-page) - Gratis EDA package without restrictions, sponserd by RS Components.
 - [Altium Circuit Maker](http://circuitmaker.com/) - Free package from the maker of the go to pro software.
-- [gEDA](http://geda-project.org) - Another open source package, good for people that like scripting and makefiles, Linux and BSD only
+- [gEDA](http://geda-project.org) - Another open source package, good for people that like scripting and makefiles, Linux and BSD only.

 ## CAD Specific